theron-wang/otr4j/README.md

 _Note: temporary dependency on [github.com/otr4j/joldilocks][joldilocks]: see bottom of README.md_

 - ✔ Minimal working encryption (Interactive DAKE, message encryption/decryption, self-serving)
   _a.k.a. "at least the bugs are symmetric in nature :-)"_
 - ✔ Socialist Millionaire's Protocol for OTRv4.
 - ✔ Migrate OTRv4 DAKE state machine into OTRv4 Message state machine.
+- ⌛ Redesigned Double Ratchet algorithm.
-- ⌛ Migrate Ed448-Goldilocks implementation to Bouncy Castle.
+- ⌛ Migrate Ed448-Goldilocks and EdDSA implementation to Bouncy Castle.
+  _Requires additions to the BouncyCastle API, as certain necessary operations are not currently supplied._
   - ✔ EdDSA long-term keypair
-  - ECDH keypair
+  - ⌛ ECDH keypair
-  _Requires additions to the BouncyCastle API, as certain necessary operations are not currently supplied._
-  - Verify if implementation is still concise and simple, given recent modifications to Point and Scalar internals.
+  - _ Ring Signatures
+  - _ SMP for OTRv4
-- Support for skipped messages, keeping track of skipped message keys.
+- _ Support for skipped messages, keeping track of skipped message keys.
-- OTRv4 maintenance tasks
+- _ OTRv4 maintenance tasks
-- Full implementation of "OTRv3-compatible" + "OTRv4 Interactive" use-case (including all FIXMEs)
+- _ Full implementation of "OTRv3-compatible" + "OTRv4 Interactive" use cases (including all FIXMEs)
-  - Full review against the (finalized) OTRv4 spec.
+  - _ Full review against the (finalized) OTRv4 spec.
     _As the specification has been modified during implementation of support in otr4j, a full review against current spec is needed._
-  - Stabilize, fix and then guard the public API offered by otr4j.
+  - _ Stabilize, fix and then guard (AnimalSniffer) the public API offered by otr4j.
-- Clean up remaining TODOs
+- _ Clean up OTRv2 support.
-- ...
-(OTRv4 Non-interactive, ...)
-- Clean up logging statements that disclose secret information, used originally for debugging purposes.
+- _ Clean up remaining TODOs
-- Review comments to spot out-of-date quotes from the spec.
+- _ Review comments to spot out-of-date quotes from the spec.
 (Probably better to ignore or generalize.)
-- Review the many logging statements and verify if log levels are reasonable.
+- _ Review and clean up logging statements.
+Ensure that no secret data is exposed through logging.
+Verify if log levels are reasonable.

 ## Functionality